Woman and baby took evasive action after wrong-way Southern Motorway crash

-A woman with her newborn baby buckled in the back seat had to take evasive action to avoid being hurt in yesterday's horror wrong-way motorway crash.
+A woman with her newborn baby buckled in the back seat had to take evasive action to avoid being hurt in yesterday's horror wrong-way Southern Motorway crash.

 The woman, who did not want to be named, was driving in the southbound lane of the Southern Motorway from Mt Wellington heading toward Takanini at the time of the head-on crash.